 The Kensington Pride mango is a distinctive, sigmoid-shaped fruit with a rounded base and apex topped off by an expansive apical beak.
 Weighing more than one pound when ripe, mangoes can reach up to two pounds.

-It's bright yellow skin coated in vibrant crimson blush emblazons the equally yellow flesh, which is firm yet succulent - perfect for squeezing without making a mess.
-Put it in smoothies or serve as part of restaurant dishes; either way, you're sure to enjoy its sweet flavor.
+Its bright yellow skin coated in vibrant crimson blush emblazons the equally yellow flesh, which is firm yet succulent - perfect for squeezing without making a mess.
+Put it in smoothies or serve as part of restaurant dishes; you're sure to enjoy its sweet flavor.

 With its sweet flavor and captivating smell that radiates throughout a room, this unique product won't disappoint your taste buds.
-Moreover, since it's moderately fungus resistant, you can trust that what you're getting is top-notch quality each time.
+Since it's moderately fungus-resistant, you can trust that you're getting top-notch quality each time.

 12. Palmer Mangoes